 by Kate Nucci, Daily Bruin, 2019

 In 2011, UCLA opened the room where this historic event occurred, 3420 Boelter Hall at UCLA, as part of the Kleinrock Internet History Center.
-At the time of this writing, though, we were unable to find information as to how to visit the room.
+At the time of this writing, though, the Almanac was unable to find information as to how to visit the room.